Harmontown/harmontown.github.io/docs/_episodes/179/index.md

 title:                "Peak Hitler"
 image:                "episode-placeholder.jpg"
 description: |-
   Senator Bernie Sanders returns, Harmon thinks of the most insulting thing to tattoo above your penis and Shadowrun is faced with a newfound time limit.
-Watch the video and become a member at harmontown.com!
 showDate:
 releaseDate:          "2015-09-23 05:32:00Z"
 duration:             "02:05:19"